joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 >They were the powerful men of old, the famous men.

->Proverbs 16:5 (CSB) Everyone with a proud heart is detestable to the LORD; be assured, he will not go unpunished.
+>Proverbs 16:5 Everyone with a proud heart is detestable to the LORD; be assured, he will not go unpunished.

 We live in a culture that celebrates the powerful and the famous.
 If we are not too careful we might look at that line and think nothing of it.
 But God declares prideful men and women "detestable".